OjusWiZard/triton-bot/README.md

     - `WITHDRAWAL_ADDRESS`: optional.
 An address to send your rewards to.
     - `AGENT_BALANCE_THRESHOLD`: if the agent balance goes lower than this, you will receive an alert.
     - `SAFE_BALANCE_THRESHOLD`: if the safe balance goes lower than this, you will receive an alert.
     - `MANUAL_CLAIM`: enable manual claiming command.
-Defaults to false.
+Defaults to true.
     - `AUTOCLAIM`: enable automatic claiming command (claims once per month).
 Defaults to false.
     - `AUTOCLAIM_DAY`: day of the month for the autoclaim task to run.
     - `AUTOCLAIM_HOUR_UTC`: UTC hour for the autoclaim task to run.